csound-plugins/csound-plugins/docs/index.md

 * [poly](opcodes/poly.md): poly creates and controls multiple parallel version of an opcode
 * [polyseq](opcodes/polyseq.md): polyseq creates and controls multiple sequential version of an opcode
+* [poly0](opcodes/poly0.md): poly0 creates and controls multiple parallel version of an opcode with no outputs
+* [defer](opcodes/defer.md): Run an opcode at the end of current event

 ## jsfx